onefrankguy/spare-me/README.md

 Snyder's flat pencil][pencil].
 The text that shows up on strikes and spares is [Mark Dotto's design][text].
 Finally, the title is done in the same neon that [Dudley Storey uses for his bar sign][neon].

+Plus a big thank you goes out to [Sarah Mitchell][sarah], for doing the pencil resize that shows up in the icon and screenshot.

 ## Compatibility ##